marsbos/koh/README.md

 ---

+## ⚙️ How It Works: The Mechanical Advantage

+Koh JS operates on a few simple, unbreakable laws of JavaScript:

+- **Reference Anchoring:** Instead of re-creating HTML from templates, Koh maps your data objects directly to persistent DOM nodes using a `Map`.
+When the data moves, the node moves.
+- **Dependency Tracking:** When you access a signal within a computed or a watcher, Koh automatically creates a subscription.
+There is no manual "dependency array"—if you use it, it’s tracked.
+- **Granular Hydration:** Koh can "wake up" existing DOM structures or inject new ones without disturbing the surrounding environment.
+It only hydrates the "islands" that need to be alive.

+---

 ## 🚀 Why Koh?

 Most frameworks guess what changed by diffing trees.
 Koh knows because it never loses the reference.